ChenJiaoyan/X-TL/README.md

 # Transfer Learning Explanation

-This project contains the codes, ontology and data for the paper "Transfer Learning Explanation with Ontologies".
+This project contains code examples, flight ontology and data for the paper "Knowledge-based Transfer Learning Explanation".

 ./Data/HowToAccessData.md: Information for data access and download